pybind/pybind11_protobuf/README.md

 - A call to a different function which returns the same message type as a concrete type.
-- An explicit call to `google::RegisterProtoType<MessageType>(module);` in your `PYBIND11_MODULE` definition.
+- An explicit call to `google::RegisterProtoMessageType<MessageType>(module);`
+  in your `PYBIND11_MODULE` definition.
 This also adds a constructor for MessageType to your module (`my_module.MessageType()` in this case).
 The constructor accepts keyword arguments to initialize fields, like native Python constructors.

 Note: when you access a sub-message, it is returned as an abstract message (`proto2::Message` pointer) and therefore falls into this category.